Warrantless Entry Into Home in State College DUI

 Cops Need a Warrant to Enter a Home

-Client hired Penn State DUI lawyer Jason Dunkle.
-A pretrial motion to suppress was filed that sought suppression of all evidence that the police found during their warrantless search and arrest in Client’s home.
+Penn State DUI lawyer Jason Dunkle filed a pre-trial motion to suppress was filed that argued the warrantless entry into Client’s home violated Client’s constitutional rights.
 Under both the U.S. and Pennsylvania Constitutions, the police are normally required to obtain a warrant in order to enter a person’s home to arrest them.
-The Centre County District Attorney argued that the police did not need a warrant because they acted under a “medical emergency” exception, meaning the police had to immediately enter and could not takethe time to obtain a warrant in order to provide emergency medical care.
-The prosecutor also argued that the police could make a warrantless arrest inside Client’s home for a DUI.
-The Centre County judge accepted the prosecutor’s arguments and denied suppression.
-Client was then convicted of DUI.
-The matter was appealed to the Pennsylvania Superior Court.
+The Centre County District Attorney argued that the police did not need a warrant in this case because they acted under a “medical emergency” exception, meaning the police had to immediately enter to render medical aid and did not have time to obtain a warrant.
+The prosecutor also argued that the police could make a warrantless arrest inside Client’s home for a DUI becuase the offense was very severe.
+The Centre County judge agreed with the prosecutor and denied suppression.
+An appeal was filed with the Pennsylvania Superior Court.